 Narrator: Now Daniel's ear is all fixed, and he gets to go home.
 That was a really good operation.

-Related Centers and Programs: Division of Pediatric General, Thoracic and Fetal Surgery, Division of Urology, Division of Ophthalmology, Division of Otolaryngology (Ear, Nose and Throat), Division of Orthopaedics, Division of Plastic and Reconstructive Surgery
+Related Centers and Programs: Division of Pediatric General, Thoracic and Fetal Surgery, Division of Urology, Division of Ophthalmology, Division of Otolaryngology (Ear, Nose and Throat), Division of Orthopaedics, Division of Plastic, Reconstructive and Oral Surgery